vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 * Expose different data
 * Have different access control rules applied to it

-So this is basically the dual of an API.
+This is basically the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of an API.

 It requires us to think about all the data our broadcasting solution is producing in terms of data buckets.
 Each bucket has a security context.
-The sensitive data are appart from the non-sensitive ones.
+The sensitive data are apart from the non-sensitive ones.

 This requires us to make some artificial separation.
 For instance, if we think about HR data, we would need to set appart non-sensitive attributes (e.g. the skills of an employee, their department, etc.) from the sensitive ones (e.g. salary, complaints, etc.).
 But even further, maybe there are levels of sensitive information.
 For instance, the salary of employees might be visible to any HR staff, but the salary of CxO might be accessible only to HR executives...